 Before starting an ecommerce business you may want to reflect on some of the more subtle aspects of being in business.
-However, these finer points are just as important as the tangible ones, such as developing a marketing plan or designing a website.
+For example, getting to understand current wholesale distribution trends.
+Turns out the finer points are just as important as the more tangible ones like developing a marketing plan or designing a website.

 #1 See your business as an investment